killerapp/mem8-plugin/commands/research.md

    - **IMPORTANT**: Use the mem8 CLI to generate proper metadata.
 DO NOT manually gather git information.
    - Run the command with the user's actual research question/topic:
      ```bash
-     mem8 metadata research "the user's actual question here" --format frontmatter
+     mem8 metadata research "the user's actual question here" --format json
      ```
-   - **Example**: If user asks "How does auth work?", run: `mem8 metadata research "How does auth work?" --format frontmatter`
+   - **Example**: If user asks "How does auth work?", run: `mem8 metadata research "How does auth work?" --format json`
-   - This will output YAML frontmatter with all required fields (date, researcher, git_commit, branch, repository, etc.)
+   - This will output JSON with all required fields including a **slug** field for the filename
+   - Parse the JSON to extract the `slug` field for use in the filename
    - **Note**: The topic argument is optional and defaults to "research" if omitted, but it's better to use the actual user question
    - Store this output to use in the next step
-   - Filename for the document: `memory/research/YYYY-MM-DD_HH-MM-SS_topic.md`
+   - **Filename format**: `memory/research/YYYY-MM-DD_HH-MM-SS_{slug}.md`
+     - Extract timestamp from the `date` field: parse ISO format and convert to `YYYY-MM-DD_HH-MM-SS`
+     - Use the `slug` field directly from the metadata JSON
+     - Example: `2025-10-15_12-15-24_memory-directory-documentation.md`

 6. **Generate research document:**
-   - **CRITICAL**: Use the metadata output from `mem8 metadata research` command in step 5
+   - **CRITICAL**: Use the metadata from step 5 to generate both frontmatter and filename
+   - Get frontmatter by running: `mem8 metadata research "topic" --format frontmatter`
    - DO NOT manually run git commands or gather metadata yourself
-   - Structure the document with the YAML frontmatter from step 5, followed by content:
+   - Structure the document with the YAML frontmatter, followed by content:
      ```markdown
      ---
      date: [Current date and time with timezone in ISO format]